Weekly study2 hours

 By the end of the course, you‘ll be able to...

-- Apply knowledge of using visual storytelling to aid students’ analytical skills
+- Apply knowledge of visual storytelling to develop pupils’ analytical skills

-- Apply knowledge of sound to aid pupils' visualisation and interpretation skills
+- Apply knowledge of sound to aid learners' visualisation and interpretation skills

 - Apply knowledge of frame composition, such as camera shots, angles and movement, to create extended writing